 Review a consolidated presentation of the latest legal proceedings or filter updates by state below.

-H.B.
+Amended in committee, H.B.
 853 would allow a manufacturer or importer of beer or malt beverages to give or sell branded glassware to vendors licensed to sell beer or malt beverages for on-premises consumption.

-H.B.
+Passing initial committee consideration, H.B.
 2743 authorizes a class 1 brewer, class 2 brewer, or a craft distiller to obtain a special use permit license.

 The Craft Beverage Modernization and Tax Reform Act (S.236/H.R.747) was reintroduced in both chambers of the 115th Congress.
 Initial sponsors total 29 in the U.S. Senate and 117 in the U.S. House of Representatives. …More